-The 'generic' role is intended for use as the implicit role of generic elements in host languages (such as 'HTML div' or 'span'), so is primarily for implementors of user agents.
+The generic role is intended for use as the implicit role of generic elements in host languages (such as [HTML](#) 'div' or 'span'), so is primarily for implementors of user agents.
 Authors SHOULD NOT use this role in content.
 Authors MAY use [presentation](#) or [none](#) to remove implicit accessibility semantics, or a semantic container role such as [group](#) to semantically group descendants in a named container.

-Like an element with role [presentation](#), an element with role 'generic' can provide a limited number of accessible states and properties for its descendants, such as [aria-live](#) attributes.
-However, unlike elements with role [presentation](#), 'generic' elements are exposed in [accessibility APIs](#) so that assistive technologies can gather certain properties such as layout and bounds.
+Like an element with role [presentation](#), an element with role [generic](#) can provide a limited number of accessible states and properties for its descendants, such as [aria-live](#) attributes.

+However, unlike elements with role [presentation](#), user agents expose [generic](#) elements in [accessibility APIs](#) when permitted accessibility attributes have been specified.
+User agents MAY otherwise ignore [generic](#) elements if such permitted attributes have not been specified.

 Characteristic Value

 Superclass Role: structure

 Related Concepts: HTML div , HTML span

-Inherited States and Properties: aria-atomic aria-busy (state) aria-controls aria-current (state)

-Characteristic Value aria-describedby aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-live aria-owns aria-relevant Prohibited States and Properties: aria-label aria-labelledby aria-roledescription Name From: prohibited grid role
+Inherited States and Properties: aria-atomic aria-busy (state) aria-controls aria-current (state) aria-describedby aria-description aria-details aria-disabled (state) (deprecated on this role in ARIA 1.2) aria-dropeffect aria-errormessage (deprecated on this role in ARIA 1.2) aria-flowto aria-grabbed (state) aria-haspopup (deprecated on this role in ARIA 1.2) aria-hidden (state) aria-invalid (state) (deprecated on this role in ARIA 1.2) aria-keyshortcuts aria-live aria-owns

+Characteristic Value

+aria-relevant

+Prohibited States and Properties: aria-braillelabel aria-brailleroledescription aria-label aria-labelledby aria-roledescription

+Name From: prohibited

+grid role